fluid-project/infusion-docs/src/documents/CoreAPI.md

 ### fluid.transform(source, [fn1, fn2, ...])

-Return a list or hash of objects, transformed by one or more functions.
-Similar to [`jQuery.map`](http://api.jquery.com/jquery.map/), but accepts an arbitrary list of transformation functions and does not explode on null sources.
-`fluid.transform` on a non-array and non-object (e.g. `null`) is a no-op.

 * `source {Array|Object}` The initial container of objects to be transformed.
 If the source is neither an array nor an object, it will be returned untransformed
 * `fn_i {Function} (element {Any}, index {Number|String})→Any` (arbitrary number accepted) An arbitrary number of optional further arguments, all of type `Function`, accepting the signature `(element, index)`, where `element` is the